MG-Microsoft/databricks_git/README.md

 # Running Notebooks in Production

-Notebooks are powerful documents for exploring and sharing data, but are often considered difficult to integrate with software engineering best practices or being generally not production ready.
-This project is a _minimal example_ of what running a 'productionized' notebook could look like.
-We achieve this by incorporating four pillars of good software engineering:
+While notebooks are powerful documents for exploring and sharing data, they are often considered "not production ready" due to difficulties integrating with established software engineering or DevOps best practices.
+To help overcome these difficulties and confusion, this project is a _minimal example_ of what running a 'productionized' notebook could look like.
+We achieve this by incorporating four pillars of sound software engineering:

 * Version control
 * Modular code